|

 Ginger is a wonderful culinary as well as medicinal herb.
 It is probably the number one choice for nausea, motion sickness, and indigestion, but it also aids metabolism of cholesterol and thus lowers the risk of complications such as high blood pressure and arterial congestion.

-Contains: extract of Zingiber officinalis rhizome in distilled water and organic grain alcohol.
+Contains: extract of organically grown Hawaiian Zingiber officinalis rhizome in Distilled Water, Organic Alcohol, and Vegetable Glycerin.

 $